-Meliá's CSR report discusses its sustainability goals, activities, and progress along three dimensions - people, planet, and profits representing Meliá's social, environmental, and fiscal commitments, respectively.
-Meliá considers the Global Reporting Initiative (GRI) - G4 - sustainability reporting guidelines in preparing its CSR report.

-The sustainability report is founded on two objectives: profitability and development of the business in the long term, attending to the conservation of natural resources and local heritage with a positive impact on the local community.
-These two objectives are linked with the landscape, identity and local culture.
-These factors are crucial to nowadays consumers and nowadays tourism business cannot become rentable and sustainable without it.
+SUSTAINABILITY REPORTING Meliá's CSR report discusses its sustainability goals, activities, and progress along three dimensions-people, planet, and profits representing Meliá's social, environmental, and fiscal commitments, respectively.
+Meliá considers the Global Reporting Initiative (GRI)-G4-sustainability reporting guidelines in preparing its CSR report.
+The sustainable report are founded on two objectives: profitability and development of the business in the long term, attending to the conservation of natural resources and local heritage with a positive impact on the local community.
+This two objectives are linked with the landscape, identity and local culture.
+These factors are crucial to nowadays consumers and nowadays tourism business can not become rentable and sustainable without it.
 Sustainability reports, based on the GRI Guidelines (2006), fall into three key dimensions, which provide information about the management of each organization and its impacts on economic performance, environmental performance, and social performance.
 Each of the dimensions or performance level of the GRI guidelines is divided into different aspects of business life, which include essential or additional indicators, according to their relevance.
 In addition to the three dimensions mentioned above there are also indicators of the sector supplement.
 These indicators, which are considered essential for a given sector, result from specific needs, such as the financial sector, and serve as a complement to the general indicators.
 Annex 1 presents the essential and additional classification of each indicator according to the GRI guidelines.
+3. QUESTIONS FOR DISCUSSION: